odow/StochOptFormat/README.md

   parameterized `ScalarAffineFunction`, or a `ScalarQuadraticFunction` without parameters.

-- Q: Follow up to the previous.
+- Q: Follow up to the previous question.
 I want to have `parameter * x * y`.

   A: Changing the quadratic coefficient matrices in solvers is slow, and doing so could easily make the problem non-convex.
 If you really want to, you could